dbl4k/DotNetCoreCustomAuthentication/README.md

 # DotNetCore CustomAuthentication

-A primer on how to use the standard [Authorize] filter attribute and dynamically generate/read User Claims with non-standard authentication methods.
+A brief, informal primer on how to use the standard **Authorize** filter attribute, with all the goodness of on-the-fly **User** & **UserClaims** objects, thru non-standard authentication methods.

-dot net is great at giving you almost out-of-the-box identity management developer experience.
+dot net is great at giving you an out-of-the-box identity management developer experience.
-The most obvious choice is the **Identity** framework with all it's baked in shortcuts to integrate with entity framework persistence etc..

-Also there's some pre-rolled external auth providers for a wide range of well known services and styles:
+The most obvious choice in any greenfield is the **Identity** framework with all it's shortcuts to integrate with entity framework, including pre-rolled external provider logic for a wide range of well known services and authentication providers.
-Facebook, Google to the more generalized OAuth 2.

-This is all very great, but what if you're in a position where you need to authenticate against a third party who doesn't follow any of these standards?
+This is all great, but what if you're in a position where you need to authenticate using a third party service that *doesn't* follow any of these mechanisms?

 What if you don't have a SQL Server available?

-What if you need to do something so out of the norm but you need to implement in a standard, declarative fashion rather than going full-hack on it.
+What if you need to do something a bit leftfield, but you still want to integrate it as cleanly as possible.

-Good news, it's totally possible!

-But there's not much in the way of documentation, writeup or usage example in the wild right now.
+You're probably here because you've been running in circles.
+Admittedly, there's not a good amount of information in the wild on implemnting bespoke authentication via .net core 2.0 right now.

-Onward!
+Good news: It's completely possible by implementing your own **Extension**, **Options** and **Handler** classes - not as scary as it sounds.
+Stick with me.

 A basic structure you'd use to achieve this could be: